MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

 Using the retirement data from the [Using Power Query in Power BI Desktop](power-query-quickstart-using-power-bi.md) quickstart article, which you found by connecting to a Web data source, you can shape that data to fit your needs.

 For starters, you can add a custom column to calculate rank based on giving equal weight to all retirement factors<!--Edit okay?
 I found this confusing.
-I also wonder what the point of this is beyond creating a new column - can you explain it here?-->, and compare this to the existing column named **Rank**.
+I also wonder what the point of this is beyond creating a new column - can you explain it here?-->, and compare this column to the existing column named **Rank**.
 On the **Add Column** tab, select the **Custom Column** button, as shown in the following image.

 ![Create a custom column button](media/power-query-tutorial-shape-combine/shapecombine_customcolumn.png "Create a custom column button")